MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/cannot-connect-rds-no-license-server.md

    > [!NOTE]
    > For more information about this configuration, see [Install RDS client access licenses on the Remote Desktop license server](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/rds-install-cals).

    The configuration of the licenses should resemble the following screenshot.
+There should be a green check mark beside the license server name, and the numbers in the columns should reflect the numbers of total and available licenses.

    :::image type="content" source="media/cannot-connect-rds-no-license-server/rd-licensing -manager-config.png" alt-text="RD Licensing Manager, showing a correctly configured license server":::